2024 Solar Incentives Guide for Greenville, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Greenville solar panel installer can provide more information about the ITC and how it applies to your situation.
+Your local Greenville solar panel installation expert can offer more information about the ITC and how it might apply to your situation.

 In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
 This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
 The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Greenville solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Greenville solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives